-3.3.5.3 Electrical interference
+3.2.7.3 Electrical interference

-As with all sensitive electronic measurement devices, electronic barometers should be shielded and kept away from sources of strong magnetic fields, such as transformers, computers, radar, and so forth.
+As with all sensitive electronic measurement devices, electrical barometers should be shielded and kept away from sources of strong magnetic fields, such as transformers, computers, radar, and so forth.
 Although this is not often a problem, it can cause an increase in noise, with a resultant decrease in the precision of the device.

-3.3.5.4 Nature of operation
+3.2.7.4 Nature of operation